 I’m lucky enough to live in an area where I can shop two different crafts stores for supplies; super helpful since to create these I did end up using products from both stores.
 No craft stores near you?
 No problem.
 All the items I used can be purchased online.
 Yay!

 So I started out with a Seashell Wilton Candy Mold.
 Feel free to use any mold you wish!
-Grab a bag of Wilton pure white candy melts or your favorite white chocolate chips.
-Measure out one cup full and pour into a microwave safe bowl.
-Add one tablespoon of coconut oil and a few drops of Wilton Toasted Coconut flavoring extract.
+Grab a bag of Wilton pure white candy melts and measure out one cup full and pour into a microwave safe bowl.
+Add one tablespoon of coconut oil, a few drops of Wilton Toasted Coconut flavoring extract, and a few drops of oil-based food coloring for extra fun.
 Gently melt in the microwave, cooking 30 seconds at a time and stirring in between until fully melted.
-If you wish to add food coloring (so fun!) place a few drops in when fully melted and stir.
 I placed my melted chocolate into a tapered squeeze bottle to neatly fill the molds.
 If it starts to cool too much and won’t squeeze out properly, just unscrew the lid and pop it back in the microwave again for a few seconds.

 Once filled you’ll need to tap the bottom on your work surface to get rid of bubbles.
 Gently lift the chocolate filled mold a couple inches and let it drop.
 Do this several times and you’ll see bubbles rise to the surface almost immediately.
 Repeat until you don’t see any more bubbles.
 Now pop your chocolates into the fridge to chill for 30 minutes.

 These candies will easily fall right out of the molds with just a little tapping and turning of the plastic.
 Now you have pretty little chocolates all ready for luster dust!